What is ANTARES?

 If you're an Astronomer: ANTARES is a real-time Alert Broker.
 It allows you to receive and filter alerts from surveys.
 If you operate a survey, it allows you to distribute your alerts to the community.

-If you're a Software Engineer: ANTARES is the AWS Lambda of astronomy.
+If you're a Software Engineer: ANTARES is like the AWS Lambda (or GCP Cloud Functions) of astronomy -- a way of running arbitrary functions in response to real-time events.

 How do I get started?